Skip to main content

 Programs in occupational therapy prepare students to work with children and adults who have physical, cognitive, or emotional disabilities that interfere with their ability to function independently and engage in daily activities.
 Occupational therapists serve as critical members of a comprehensive treatment team, frequently consulting with physicians, physical and speech therapists, nurses, social workers, psychologists, vocational counselors, teachers, other allied health specialists, and family members.
 They blend a scientific knowledge of the human body and mind with an understanding of the numerous individual, social, and environmental challenges associated with disability.
 Occupational therapy education programs are presently at the master’s level; thus, completion of a bachelor’s degree will be required for admission.
 Pre-occupational therapy is a program of study, not an academic major.
 No specific academic major is required in the pre-occupational therapy program.
 However, most students will choose one of the following majors:

-• Kinesiology major with emphasis in Rehabilitation Science or Exercise Science
+• Comprehensive major in Rehabilitation Science or Exercise Science (Kinesiology Department)

 • Psychology major with Kinesiology minor